 A man who’s willing to walk this middle path is a man who feels safe enough in his own skin to embody the fullness of his humanity.
 In doing so he becomes a safe space for the world around him to, in turn, reclaim its humanity as well.

 P.S.
-If you’re a man who’s ready to reclaim the fullness of your humanity in the way I speak about above, the Men’s Leadership Intensive by the Brotherhood Community is a 4 day experience that delivers exactly that.
+If you’re a man who’s ready to reclaim the fullness of your humanity in the way I speak about above, the Men’s Leadership Intensive by the Rising Kings Movement is a 4 day experience that delivers exactly that.